slsa-framework/slsa/docs/index.md

 ## Security levels

-Each level provides a number of requirements that will increase trust in software.
-These look at the integrity of the source and build services, the available information about the code, reproducibility and resilience against both tampering or human error.
+Each level provides requirements, processes and best practices to increase trust in software.
+These look at the integrity of the source and build services, available information about the code, reproducibility and resilience against tampering or human error.

 <div class="level-icons m-b-l m-t-xl">